TheDolentCity/paladins-of-awoudan/src/content/docs/classes/paladin-of-the-white-ash.md

 ### Level 3

 Spell attributes modify standard attacks with magical implements.
 Take three of the following spell attributes.
 You can only select attributes for the book/tome you carry.
-You can apply one attribute to a standard spell attack or apply two at the cost of 6 **WIL**.
+You can apply one attribute to a standard attack or apply two at the cost of 6 **WIL**.
 You cannot apply more than two attributes to one attack.

 - **Prayerbook Attributes:** Healing and protection spells.
   - **Branding:** This attribute can only be applied to attacks with a melee weapon.
-Whether the attack deals damage or not, the target is branded.
-Allies gain a **DEF** bonus equal to your **SPI** against all attacks from the branded target until the start of your next turn.
-They can only increase **DEF** once per round from this ability.
+Whether the attack deals damage or not, the target is marked.
+While the target is marked, it has a penalty to attack rolls that do not include you equal to your **SPI**.
   - **Brighten:** If this attack breaks a target's will, one ally who can see regains 2 **LUS**.
   - **Burst:** The attack becomes a close burst 2 and does not target allies.
   - **Holy:** This attribute can only be applied to attacks with a melee weapon.
 Treat the weapon as though it has the holy property.